-The AI agent framework market hit $7.84 billion in 2025 and is projected to reach $52.62 billion by 2030.
-In this landscape, two projects have emerged as the fastest-growing contenders of 2026: OpenClaw (359K+ GitHub stars, TypeScript) and Hermes Agent from Nous Research (100K+ GitHub stars, Python).
+The AI agent framework market reached $7.84 billion in 2025 and is projected to hit $52.62 billion by 2030.
+In this landscape, two projects have emerged as the fastest-growing contenders of 2026: OpenClaw (359K+ GitHub stars, TypeScript) and Hermes Agent by Nous Research (100K+ GitHub stars, Python).

-Choosing between them is not just a tooling preference.
-It is an architectural decision that shapes how your agents learn, scale, and secure themselves.
+Choosing between them isn't just a tool preference.
+It's an architectural decision that shapes how your agents learn, scale, and protect themselves.
 This article breaks down the 10 key differences with data from both projects, independent audits, and real-world benchmarks.

 TL;DR / Key Takeaways

 - OpenClaw is a gateway-first platform built for multi-channel reach.
-It excels at routing messages across Slack, Discord, WhatsApp, and web with 44,000+ community skills on ClawHub.
-Best for teams that need broad integrations fast.
+It excels at routing messages across Slack, Discord, WhatsApp, and web with over 44,000 community skills on ClawHub.
+Best for teams that need broad integrations quickly.

 - Hermes Agent is an agent-first runtime built for self-improvement.
-It learns from experience, creating and refining skills autonomously, delivering 40% speed gains on repeated tasks.
+It learns from experience, autonomously creating and refining skills, delivering 40% speed gains on repeated tasks.
 Best for teams running repetitive workflows where accumulated knowledge saves time and tokens.

 - Security profiles differ sharply.
-OpenClaw has logged 100+ CVEs and 137 security advisories in its first three months.
+OpenClaw logged over 100 CVEs and 137 security advisories in its first three months.
 Hermes Agent has zero agent-specific CVEs but ships with a permissive default configuration that requires hardening.

 - They can work together.
 MCP and A2A protocol support means you can use OpenClaw for channel routing and Hermes for intelligent task execution in a hybrid architecture.